 - Length: 2.4 mi (4 km) round trip

 - Recommended Clothing: Layers, long pants (to protect against biting flies), hat, hiking boots, sunglasses

 - Trailhead: 15 – 20 min walk from the entrance through the Machu Picchu sanctuary.

 - Known For: The best view of Machu Picchu, Death Stairs, Temple of the Moon, native flora and fauna, photo viewpoint “Throne of the Inca”

-Before starting, the most important thing in this article is that you have to buy your tickets in advance (as much in advance as possible) because they will be sold out.
+Before starting, the most important thing is that you have to buy Machu Picchu tickets in advance (as much in advance as possible) because they will be sold out.
 The Peruvian government limits the number of people who can visit Machu Picchu each year and this also applies to hikes within Machu Picchu – both in Huayna Picchu and in the Machu Picchu mountain.

 The limit for the Huayna Picchu hike is 400 people per day and is divided into three entry times:

 Entry times to Machu Picchu and Huayna Picchu